ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Introduction

 \section{Introduction}

 The ordinary linear model $y = X\beta + \text{noise}$, despite its apparent simplicity, has been the bedrock of signal processing, statistics, and machine learning for decades.
 The last decade, however, has witnessed a marked transformation of this model: instead of the classical low-dimensional setting in which the dimension, $n$, of $y$ (henceforth, referred to as the sample size) exceeds the dimension, $p$, of $\beta$ (henceforth, referred to as the number of features/predictors/variables), we are increasingly having to operate in the high-dimensional setting in which the number of variables far exceeds the sample size (i.e., $p \gg n$).
-While the high-dimensional setting should ordinarily lead to ill-posed problems, the \emph{principle of parsimony}---which states that only a small number of variables typically affect the response $y$---helps obtain unique solutions to inference problems based on high-dimensional linear models.
+While the high-dimensional setting should ordinarily lead to ill-posed problems, the \emph{principle of parsimony}---which states that only a small number of variables typically affect the response $y$---\todel{helps obtain unique solutions to inference problems based on high-dimensional linear models}has been employed in the literature to obtain unique solutions for myriad inference problems involving high-dimensional linear models.
+These inference problems range from sparse regression~\cite{tibshirani1996regression} to sparse representations~\cite{donoho2003optimally} and sparse signal recovery~\cite{candes2008introduction}, with guarantees provided in terms of various properties of $X$ such as \emph{spark}~\cite{donoho2003optimally}, \emph{mutual coherence}~\cite{donoho2003optimally}, \emph{null-space property}~\cite{gribonval2003sparse, cohen2009compressed} \emph{restricted isometry property}~\cite{candes2006robust, candes2008restricted}, etc.